Joelrtharakan/Cybersecurity-Threat-Intelligence-Analyzer-2.0/README.md

 - **Dataset**: Kaggle community for the malicious URLs dataset
 - **Libraries**:
   - MongoDB for scalable data storage
+  - PyTorch and Hugging Face Transformers for BERT model implementation
   - scikit-learn for machine learning capabilities
   - Flask for web framework
   - Plotly for interactive visualizations